Resilience & Logotherapy

 Hardship and adversity is how we learn from adversity which is at the core of human development.
 Until we reach our limits, we don’t know how to overcome them until we experience our greatest fears; we don’t know our own courage.
 Indeed, the duality of adversity and resilience shapes our very existence, which is a core philosophy of Logotherapy.

-A bit about Viktor Frankl the father of Logotherapy
+Viktor Frankl the father of Logotherapy

 Viktor Emil Frankl was born on March 26, 1905 in Vienna, Austria.
 He received his MD and PhD degrees from the University of Vienna where he studied psychiatry and neurology, focusing on the areas of suicide and depression.

 The term Logo is derived from a Greek word which denotes “meaning”, “reason.
 Aristotle applied the term to refer to “reasoned discourse” which makes it possible for man to perceive and make clear to others through reasoned discourse the difference between what is advantageous and what is harmful, between what is just and what is unjust, and between what is good and what is evil.

 Resilience & Logotherapy focuses on the meaning of human existence as well as on man’s search for such a meaning.
 According to Logotherapy doctrine, this striving to find meaning in one’s life is the primary motivational force in man; that is to say, on the meanings to be fulfilled by one in his future.
 Logotherapy, indeed, is a meaning-centred psychotherapy.
 At the same time, Logotherapy defocuses all the viscous-circle formations and feedback mechanisms which play such a great role in the development of neuroses, thus, the typical self-centredness of the neurotic is broken up instead of being continually fostered and reinforced.
 It is to find purpose in one’s life; that purpose, once found, could be the key to one’s will to meaning in times of despair.